sikopet/blog/posts/prog-general.md

 * Input/Output devices - for entering/displaying information
 * running a program: HD --> RAM --> CPU (fetch, decode, execute - with blazing speed!)

-Computer science (CS)

-* studies what can be computed
-* uses techniques of design, analysis and experimentation
-* computers are to CS what telescopes are to astronomy

 Programming languages